ANSSI-FR/SecuML/docs/SecuML.ILAB.rst

 **Annotating a Dataset with a Reduced Workload thanks to Active Learning.**

-| *Usage:* ``SecuML_ILAB <project> <dataset> <strategy>``.
+| *Usage:* ``SecuML_ILAB <project> <dataset> -a <init_annotations.csv> <strategy>``.
 | For more information about the available options for a given strategy:
 | ``SecuML_ILAB <project> <dataset> <strategy> -h``.

 ILAB is an end-to-end active learning system that we have designed in order to reduce the workload in annotation projects.
-It consists of active learning strategies integrated in an annotation system.
+It consists in active learning strategies integrated in an annotation system.

 **Active Learning Strategies.**
 ILAB proposes several :ref:`active learning strategies <al-strategies>` that aim to maximize the detection performance for a given annotation budget.
 They ask to annotate the most informative instances to minimize the number of manual annotations while maximizing the detection performance.

 **Annotation System.**
 ILAB comes with a :ref:`graphical user interface <ILAB-gui>` to display the annotation queries and gather the corresponding answers.
 The graphical user interface offers other features to assist experts along the annotation process.

 .. rubric:: References